jasciullo/Sciullo-Portfolio/user_research/Front-page-research-plan.md

 Conducting user research for Part II of Telling Stories with Data Final Project.
 Objective is to gather information to improve clarity of data visualizations presented.

-* Whether participants understand what the data visualizations are about
+* Whether participants understand the data visualizations presented.
-* Whether participants seem engaged/excited to learn more
+* Whether participants seem engaged/excited to learn more about the topic.

 ## Goals / Questions
 Goals | Questions